open/close all folders

 Voiced by: Chris McCulloch

 with a German accent, he is in charge of Superjail's scientific and technological advancements (mostly horrifying hybrids).
 He gets a much more prominent role in Season 2.

-Ascended Extra: In Season 1 he only sporadically appears, he has a much bigger role in season 2, and he's a regular by season 3, hanging out with the other employees more often.
+- Ascended Extra: In Season 1 he only sporadically appears, he has a much bigger role in season 2, and he's a regular by season 3, hanging out with the other employees more often.

-Badass Normal: In the season two finale, Alice and Jailbot are gone, and the Doctor, the Warden and Jared have been tied up by some of the prisoners left behind on the ship.
+- Badass Normal: In the season two finale, Alice and Jailbot are gone, and the Doctor, the Warden and Jared have been tied up by some of the prisoners left behind on the ship.
 The Doctor reveals that he was a former soldier, single-handedly kills the prisoner guarding them, takes his weapons and frees the others.
 They also fight a bunch of snake monsters, and when they run out of ammunition, the Doctor keeps killing the creatures with a knife, telling them to "Suck it up!"

-Mix-and-Match Critters: His creations are a strange mixture of various employees, inmates, animals, and robotic parts.
+- Mix-and-Match Critters: His creations are a strange mixture of various employees, inmates, animals, and robotic parts.